-Something I learned early on in my sales career was crucial to my success in that industry.
+Something I learned early in my sales career was crucial to my success.
 It was the principle of how a sale is actually made.
 Once this principle is understood, you can begin to understand why all of the various methods and techniques employed by sales people either work or don't.

-The principle is something that is relatively easily understood, and it happens in each sales situation -- often without us ever realizing that it has happened!
+The principle is easily understood.
+It happens in each sales situation.
+Often without us ever realizing that it has happened.

-Simple in theory, more difficult in practice.
-The reason for the difficulty is often related to the subjective nature and personality of each individual -- we all weight Value and Cost differently.
-It would be a mistake of the greatest kind to think that Cost = Price, because while Price remains constant (e.g. $100.00), the actual Cost associated with that Price varies.
-Consider the reality that $100.00 "costs" less to a multi-millonaire than it does to a homeless person.
-Much more is associated with Cost than you may initially think; it includes price in addition to many other facets that affect a persons comfort, emotions, intellect, will and relationships.
+Simple in theory.
+More difficult in practice.
+The reason for the difficulty is often related to the subjective nature and personality of each individual.
+We all weight Value and Cost differently.
+It would be a mistake to think that Cost = Price.
+While Price remains constant (e.g. $100.00), the actual Cost associated with that Price varies. $100.00 "costs" less to a multi-millionaire than it does to a homeless person.
+Much more is associated with Cost than you may initially think.
+It includes price, in addition to many other facets that affect a persons comfort, emotions, intellect, will, and relationships.

-You may not think about this much, but this process is happening all the time in your life whether you realize it or not.
+You may not think about this much.
+But this process is happening all the time in your life whether you realize it or not.
 When you weigh decisions, Value and Cost are often being weighed and driving your behavior.
 Understanding these principles can help you to discern why people often act the way that they do (yourself included!).
-It also explains why so many "high pressure" and "hard sale" techniques are consistently applied, because the method itself (coming from an obnoxious sales person) actually drives up the Value of doing whatever they are asking you to do simply so that they will leave you alone, which is highly valuable to the person who is being subjected to their sales techniques!
+It also explains why so many "high pressure" and "hard sale" techniques are consistently applied.
+The method itself (coming from an obnoxious sales person) actually drives up the Value of doing whatever they are asking you to do simply so that they will leave you alone.
+This is highly valuable to the person who is being subjected to their sales techniques.

-You may be thinking that this is an odd topic for a ministry blog ... but as a former sales person I see these same techniques being employed in the professing Church on a regular basis.
-Many professing Christians have turned Jesus into just another commodity, and are attempting to "sell" Him to the public using these same techniques employed by the world.
-In order to "make the sale" and bring someone to Jesus, we treat them like any other consumer and we begin trying to raise the Value of being a follower of Jesus while simultaneously diminishing or downplaying the Cost.
+You may be thinking that this is an odd topic for a ministry blog.
+As a former sales person I see these same techniques being employed in the professing Church on a regular basis.
+Many professing Christians have turned Jesus into just another commodity.
+They are attempting to "sell" Him to the public using these same techniques employed by the world.
+In order to "make the sale" and bring someone to Jesus, they treat them like any other consumer.
+They begin trying to raise the Value of being a follower of Jesus while simultaneously downplaying the Cost.

 You might get rejected by the people closest to you.